Lucy Kenyon – President

 Pippa joined the team of activists in 2018 to support our long-term partners Cohort Software.

 Jo volunteered for the team in 2018 and will be helping to audit and co-ordinate our social media groups.

 Julie volunteered to join the team of activists in late 2017 and took on the task of mailing the AOHNP calendars to our 400-strong membership.
 She is now continuing to work to recruit and co-ordinate future partners.

 Lynn co-edits the AOHNP newsletter and OH Today bi-monthly journal.
 She has had a diverse career in Occupational Health spanning nearly 3 decades during which she has worked in a variety of industries including airline, manufacturing, pharmaceutical and the NHS.
 She currently works as an OH Manager in the retail industry.
 She is also a practice teacher and a safety professional.
 Her specialist interests include health and safety, sharing best practice, health promotion and networking.

 Georgie joined the team in 2018 and is liaising with universities to promote the AOHNP to potential new student members.

-Helen co-ordinates the day-to-day running of the Association and communications with the membership, associates, and the Board.
+Our administrator role is currently run by our Vice President and Activists, who co-ordinate the day-to-day running of the Association and communications with the membership, associates, and the Board.